 - In Year 4 they learn to play a brass instrument e.g. trumpet, trombone and tuba.
 The class set of brass instruments are provided by the school.

 - In Year 3, violins

-- In Year 2, ukeleles
+- In Year 2, ukuleles

-Cornwall Music Service Trust provide musical tuition in woodwind, brass, keyboard, guitar, cello, violin and viola for interested parents.
-The school celebrates and indeed actively involves all musicians in assemblies and celebrations.
+Cornwall Music Service Trust provides musical tuition in woodwind, brass, keyboard, guitar, cello, violin and viola for interested parents.
+The school celebrates our musicians in assemblies and celebrations.